Limited Reference, Reliable Generation: A Two-Component Framework for Tabular Data Generation in Low-Data Regimes

-As shown in Fig.~\ref{pipeline}, synthetic data generated under low-data regimes often exhibit localized redundancy: over-representation of high-frequency modes and under-sampling of rare but informative modes.
+As shown in Figure~\ref{pipeline}, synthetic data generated under low-data regimes often exhibit localized redundancy: over-representation of high-density modes and under-sampling of rare but informative modes.
 Prior methods typically employ instance-level filtering, but lack a global view of the overall distribution \cite{cllm}.
 To address this challenge, we introduce \textbf{Dual-Granularity Filtering} as Component~II, which aims to post-process the raw synthetic data \(D_{\text{syn}}\) by selectively filtering samples at two levels of granularity.
-The combined use of chunk-level and instance-level filters allows us to correct both global frequency distortion. \emph{Chunk-level filtering} mitigates oversampling from the high-frequency subset, while \emph{instance-level filtering} improves the quality of under-sampled instances from the low-frequency subset.
+The combined use of chunk-level and instance-level filters allows us to correct both global density distortion. \emph{Chunk-level filtering} mitigates oversampling from the high-density subset, while \emph{instance-level filtering} improves the quality of under-sampled instances from the low-density subset.
 The complete \emph{Dual-Granularity Filtering} workflow is summarized in Algorithm~\ref{alg:stage2}, which takes the raw synthetic dataset \(D_{\text{syn}}\) as input and outputs a augmented synthetic dataset \(D_{\text{aug}}\) for downstream learning.

 To make this filtering effective, we first estimate where and how redundancy occurs in \(D_{\text{syn}}\).
 This is non-trivial in our low-data and mixed-type tabular setting, where LLM-generated samples lack explicit sampling probabilities~\cite{sehwagrobust,sehwag2021improving,wu2025survey}.